A bijection between necklaces and multisets with divisible subset sum: Introduction

 It was known that $\Nc$ and $\Fc$ have the same cardinality when $q=2$ (see \cite[Problem 105(b) Chapter 1]{Stan12}).
 We extend this result to all values of $q$.

 \begin{theorem} Let $q$ and $n$ be two coprime positive integers.
 Then

 where $m$, $s_i$, and $\ell_i$ are as in Definition~\ref{definition: S_i}. \end{theorem}

 We remark that Theorem~\ref{theorem: combinatorial} gives a new expression for the cardinality of $\Nc$ and $\Fc$.
 This expression is different from the formulas in \cite[Theorem~11]{KP93} and \cite[Section~4.2]{Kusz14}, which involve the M\"obius function and the Euler's totient function.
 We also remark that the condition that $n$ and $q$ are coprime is necessary, as there are examples for which $|\Nc|$ is not equal to $|\Fc|$ when $\gcd(n,q)>1$.
+One such example is when $n=q=2$, which gives us $|\Nc|=3$ and $|\Fc|=2$.

-The proof in \cite{Stan12} for the case $q=2$ is not bijective in nature, and neither is our proof of Theorem~\ref{theorem: combinatorial}.
-In \cite{Stan12}, Stanley asked for a bijective proof of Theorem~\ref{theorem: combinatorial} for the case $q=2$.
+The proof of Stanley for the case $q=2$ is not bijective in nature, and neither is our proof of Theorem~\ref{theorem: combinatorial}.
+In \cite[Problem 105(b) Chapter 1]{Stan12}, Stanley asked for a bijective proof of Theorem~\ref{theorem: combinatorial} for the case $q=2$.
 We answer this question here by constructing a bijection between the two sets when $q$ is a prime power.

 Our bijection starts by viewing necklaces with $q$ colors as cyclic polynomials over the finite field $\mathbb{F}_q$.
 Each necklace can then be associated to a coset of a finite abelian group by taking the remainder of the division of the cylic polynomial by irreducible factors of $X^n-1$.
 On the other hand, a function in $\Fc$ can be associated to an element of the same finite abelian group by evaluating the function on the cyclotomic cosets of $\Z_n$.
 It will follow from the construction that, for any given necklace, the corresponding coset contains exactly one group element that is associated to a function in $\Fc$.
 We take this unique function as the image of the necklace under our bijection.
 The full definition of this bijection is given in \S\ref{subsection: proof of main theorem 2}.